Under pressure, some Ga. corporate leaders slam voting bill - WTMJ

 Republicans insist the changes are needed to restore voters’ confidence.

-Civil rights and voting rights groups have filed federal lawsuits challenging the law and are pressing high-profile businesses to speak up against the GOP’s strategy on voting rights nationally.
-Black activists have noted that many U.S. corporations took public stands last summer amid nationwide demonstrations against systemic racism and police violence.

-Voting rights groups have turned their focus to Washington, where Democrats are pushing a comprehensive federal overhaul of election law that could effectively override many changes being enacted in Georgia and considered in other GOP-run states.
-Advocates want corporate leaders such as Bastian to help.
+Civil rights groups have filed federal lawsuits seeking to overturn the Georgia law.
+They’ve otherwise turned their focus to Washington, where Democrats are pushing a comprehensive federal overhaul of election law that could effectively override many changes being enacted in Georgia and considered elsewhere.
+Advocates want corporate leaders like Bastian and Quincey to help.

 “They’ve been out there trying to claim victory in Georgia, saying basically that this bill could have been worse,” said Mia Arreguin of Progress Georgia.
 “But this was never going to be a voter-friendly bill.
 Now they can really do something about it” in Washington.
 “We aren’t watching what they say.
 We are watching what they do.”

-Bastian nodded toward the Capitol Hill action in his memo, arguing federal legislation would “expand voting rights nationwide.”
-He noted that one bill is “named after the late Atlanta civil rights hero and Delta friend John Lewis,” the longtime Georgia congressman who died last year.
+Bastian nodded toward Capitol Hill action in his memo, declaring that federal proposals would “expand voting rights nationwide.”
+He noted one bill is “named after the late Atlanta civil rights hero and Delta friend John Lewis,” the longtime Georgia congressman who died last year.

-But Bastian stopped short of any explicit position.
-Delta, he said, is “closely monitoring legislation.”
+But Bastian stopped short of an explicit position.
+Delta, he wrote, is “closely monitoring legislation.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.